ThomasStrong/Blackjack/README.md

 ## Overview

-The card playing game Blackjack in console.
-This target framework for this app is .NET 5.0.
+The card playing game Blackjack in C# console application.
+The target framework for this app is .NET 5.0.
 It uses Spectre.Console for rendering and Newtonsoft for JSON serialization.

   <br></br>